What is Constipation?

 • If there is a change in your baby’s feeding.
 Some babies don’t want to feed as much or as frequently if their tummy already feels full.

-• Unsettledness and more irritable behaviour.
+• Unsettledness and more irritable behavior.

 Breastfeeding and Constipation

 It’s uncommon for breastfed babies to become constipated.
-Breast milk has a natural laxative which helps to keep their poos soft and more liquid than formula milk.
+Breast milk has a natural laxative which helps to keep their poop soft and more liquid than formula milk.
 The action of sucking at the breast starts a process called the gastrocolic reflex.
-This means that baby’s gastrointestinal tract starts moving and stimulates contractions in the large intestine.
+This means that the baby's gastrointestinal tract starts moving and stimulates contractions in the large intestine.
 Many mothers prepare for a dirty nappy each time they sit down to breastfeed.

 Bottle Feeding and Constipation